 GCash is a mobile application that provides digital payment and remittance services to its users.
 Its services and products are very innovative in a way that it allows us to do banking transactions or payment transactions in just a few click.

 Almost all of the leading banking institutions in the Philippines are listed in GCash.
-So, this means that transferring money to different bank accounts will instantly becomes very convenient.
+So, this means that transferring money to different bank accounts will instantly becomes very convenient for you.
 There is no need to go to the bank and engage yourself in waiting for long queues.
 In using GCash, all you need is a phone, an internet connection and the correct details for your transaction.

 Bank to bank money transfer or GCash to GCash transfer is indeed very convenient.
 The transaction can be done anytime except of course when their system is down or under maintenance.
 We'll talk about this one later in the disadvantages section.
 For now let us focus ourselves on the fact that this can be done with zero convenience fee.
-I am not sure how long will this be free but right now I am taking advantage of it while it is still free.
+I am not sure how long will this be free but right now it would be nice to take advantage of it while it is still free.

 Aside from that, you can also buy load for your prepaid sim, gaming pins, prepaid and postaid cable TVs, internet and a lot more.
 The app also offers GSave where you can create a savings deposit at the start of 50 pesos.
 On top of that, GCash also allows you to loan money from them through a feature called GCredit.
-But the loanable amount is small from the start because this will depend to your Credit Score.
-Your credit score is a measure of how an avid user you are of the app.
+But the loanable amount is small from the start because this will depend on your GScore.
+Your GScore is a measure of how an avid user you are of the app, so the more you use GCash the higher your GScore is.

-The more you use the app the more your credit score will increase.
-And when you reach a certain credit score, your GCredit will be activated and you can then start loaning from them starting from Php1,000.
+When you reach a certain GScore, your GCredit will be activated and you can then start loaning from them starting from Php1,000.
 I have not tried using this one though.
 So, if you have already tried maybe you could leave some comments below and let us know your experience in using this feature.

-I can sense that you are asking, is it really safe to link my bank account to GCash?
-Well, GCash appplies the authentication process of the bank when you link your bank account to GCash.
+You might be asking right now, is it really safe to link my bank account to GCash?
+Well, GCash appplies the authentication process of the bank when you link your bank account to it.
 And as I mentioned earlier, GCash will require an OTP (One Time Password send to your mobile number) when you are going to fund your GCash account from your bank account.
+So again, as long as you keep your GCash MPIN and OTP to yourself it should be safe.

 When that person has knowledge, he could do the transaction on your behalf.
 With GCash open and the same number registered to receive the OTP is insered to that same phone, then transaction could be done successfully.